-The Dutch economy is not immune to the consequences of the conflict in Ukraine and the knock-on effects of the global coronavirus pandemic.
-Supply-chain problems persist, while the sharp rise in energy prices, continued inflationary pressures and associated monetary measures, such as interest rate rises, are presenting an obstacle to business profitability and finance, as well as investment.
+At the same time, the open and international nature of the Dutch economy means that it is not immune to the aforementioned international developments.
+Persisting supply-chain problems, labour market tightness, ongoing inflationary pressures and associated monetary measures, such as rising interest rates, are presenting an obstacle to business profitability and finance, as well as investment.
 At the same time, these risks are also opening up economic opportunities for innovation, in the field of sustainability for example, and for new business activities.
 Companies and knowledge institutions are coming together to work in these areas.
 The Dutch economy generally seems to be withstanding the above challenges relatively well.